Ulises-Rosas/Line-collapsing/README.md

 # Line-collapsing

 Both DNA and protein files hold linebreaks along its sequence if those are downloaded from their corresponding respositories (e.g. GenBank).
 This actually ensure a quick sight and online exploration of stored data.
 These format, however, usually turns out certain issues when you attempt to conduct downstream procedures.
-Upon not having lines joined, find motifs or merge sequences from these non-collapsed sequences is easily attainable.
+Upon not having lines joined, find motifs or merge sequences from these non-collapsed sequences is not easily attainable.
 Here `oneline.pl` script is presented to deal with linebreaks shown along sequences:

 ```Perl
 #!/usr/bin/perl -w